 Splendid Fall Colors and a Sea of Clouds!
 Hotel Chinzanso Tokyo in Autumn

-Fall is one of the most anticipated times of the year in Japan.
+Fall is one of the most anticipated times of year in Japan.
 In the forests, gardens, and parks, the foliage turns to fiery red and bright yellow.
 Since there are many days with clear weather, it’s a delight to wander outdoors and marvel at the contrast between the vibrant fall foliage and the blue sky.
 The custom of going out for the sole purpose of viewing the fall foliage is called “momijigari” in Japanese, with momiji being the word for “fall leaves.”

 In Tokyo, the foliage turns red around the end of November, peaking in early December.
 The garden of Hotel Chinzanso Tokyo is one of the prime places to enjoy the fall leaves in the heart of the city.

 A lush site carefully maintained by professional Japanese gardeners, Chinzanso Garden is also home to historical monuments whose charm is enhanced by the colors and tranquility of fall.
 The evening illuminations and the sea of clouds released in the garden several times a day turn the surroundings into a surreal scenery.
-You just have to come and see it at least once in your life!

 Fall Foliage at Chinzanso Garden